createcolor/CCV23.HSE/Hackaton/README.md

-  input_path      Path to the directory containing spectral images. (in str format) output_path     Path to save ground-truth and sample. (in str format) mean            Mean it is mean of noise.  (in float format) sigma           Sigma it is sigma of noise. (in float format)
+  input_path      Path to the directory containing spectral images. (in str format) output_path     Path to save ground-truth and sample. (in str format) mean            Mean it is mean of noise.  (in float format) sigma           Sigma it is sigma of noise. (in float format) advance seed            Random seed for light select and noise        advance

 optional arguments:
   -h, --help         show this help message and exit